12 Myths of Hair Loss

 Biotin is an important nutrient that helps your body’s metabolism turn carbohydrates, fats, and protein into energy.
 Research shows that biotin helps your skin cells produce more keratin, a protein that your body needs to help support healthy skin, nails, and hair.
 People with a biotin deficiency can experience dry brittle hair, scaly rashes, and brittle nails, so including a biotin supplement to increase keratin and boost hair health sounds like a no-brainer, but getting too much biotin can be problematic too.
 Be sure to work with a practitioner that can recommend the right amount of biotin to fit your individual needs.

-Boost your daily intake of essential nutrients by adding a good hair health supplement: here which nourishes your scalp from the inside with biotin and vitamins A, D, E, C, along with minerals selenium, zinc, manganese and more which all work together to support healthy hair!
+Boost your daily intake of essential nutrients by adding a good hair health supplement: here which nourishes your scalp from the inside with some biotin and vitamins, along with minerals and more which all work together to support healthy hair!

 Hair loss myth - if I have a problem with my thyroid I will have hair loss